-This treatise analyzes immigration law issues which relate to the impact of criminal activity on the status of the foreign-born.
-The treatise discusses specific aspects of criminal law and post-conviction procedures, to the extent that each intersects with relevant immigration laws or has a bearing on the representation of the noncitizen client. a number of appendices are provided for convenient reference of the practitioner.
+This treatise analyzes aspects of immigration law and practice which pertain to the impact of criminal activity on the status of noncitizens.
+The treatise discusses specific aspects of criminal law and post-conviction procedures, to the extent that each intersects with relevant immigration laws or has a bearing on the representation of the noncitizen client.
+Extensive appendices are provided for convenient reference of the practitioner.
 Included in the appendices are selected statutes, forms and pleadings, and practice advisories.
+Published under the auspices of the National Immigration Project of the National Lawyers Guild.

 This practice guide describes the process for filing and documenting a visa petition to acquire legal status through a family relationship.
 Special aspects of family immigration are covered, such as revoking approvals of visa petitions and rescinding permanent resident status; retaining priority dates for visa petitions despite a change in the circumstances of the petitioner; petitioning for an adopted child or an orphan; and gaining legal status for widows, widowers and fiances of United States citizens, derivative beneficiaries, and other special categories of family members.